HawkItzme/HawkItzme/README.md

   <h4 align="left"><b><i>"It’s okay to be confused.
 Confusion is the route to all clarity in the world."</i></b></h4>
 </p>

+- 🔭 I’m currently building Android Applications and also contributing to Open Source projects.<br>
+- 🌱 I’m currently learning DSA in Java and DevOps.<br>
+- 🤔 I’m looking for help with DevOps and DSA.<br>
+- 💬 Ask me about **Kotlin, Java, Android, C++, Python**
+- 📬 How to reach me: <a href="www.linkedin.com/in/syedmdquasim-3008"> LinkedIn </a>

 ## PROFILES

 <p>